jonscrp/Air-Quality-Sensor/README.md

 ## Downloading Code 🐈‍⬛
 If you are new to Github, **Welcome!**
 Check out our guide:
-[Downloading CSL AQS Code from Github](https://docs.google.com/document/d/1Vb9AufqkUwsVKtdozXMc4aboDjLqBNuyTXmZpECdKx0/edit?usp=sharing)  where we explain how to download the necessary code for the Community Sensor Lab's Air Qaulity Sensor.
+[Downloading CSL AQS Code from Github](https://docs.google.com/document/d/1Vb9AufqkUwsVKtdozXMc4aboDjLqBNuyTXmZpECdKx0/edit?usp=sharing)  where we explain how to download the necessary code for the Air Quality Sensor.

 ## HTTP-Request-to-Google-Spreadsheet 🌐
 The Air Quality Sensor can post data in (almost) real-time to a spreadsheet online through HTTP methods!